-The number of households in temporary accommodation varies dependant on the number of homeless approaches, number of households that are placed under the new Homelessness Reduction Act 'Relief' duty, the time it takes for a homeless decision to be made, the number of cases that are 'Agreed' the full housing duty, the number of challenges there are to negative homeless decisions and the number of permanent offers of rehousing that are made.
+The number of households in temporary accommodation is dependent on the number of homeless approaches, number of households that are placed under the new Homelessness Reduction Act 'Relief' duty, the time it takes for a homeless decision to be made, the number of cases that are 'Agreed' the full housing duty, the number of challenges to negative homeless decisions and the number of permanent offers of rehousing that are made.

-Household approaches under the Homeless Reduction Act remain very high.
-The team is working to prevent more cases which will help to reduce the number of 'agreed' cases and help households avoid becoming homeless.
+Household approaches under the Homeless Reduction Act remain very high with, on average, 128 households approaching each month.
+The team is working to prevent more cases by providing advice to these households and agreeing steps for both SBC and the household (such as mediation work and finding accommodation).
+This will help to reduce the number of 'agreed' cases and help households avoid becoming homeless.
 Personal housing plans are thorough and are produced alongside households to ensure the challenges to homeless decisions decline.
 Although affordable housing supply is low, the social lettings team are sourcing new private landlords to house homeless households into permanent accommodation.